dhelgerson/boxocluster/README.md

    * You should see Docker and Docker Compose versions printed.

 5. From here, you can follow the steps for Linux.

+## What Next

+After you have a running virtual cluster, feel free to follow the steps at https://j3b.in/pihpc to continue setting it up.